danielrusco/Privacy-Security/README.md

 # Privacy & Security
 A place to share privacy &amp; security related information.

+Why bother with this stuff?
+Great question.
+[So you can be your own person.](https://github.com/danielrusco/Privacy-Security/blob/main/Why%20I%20Take%20Privacy%20Seriously.md)

 # General Best Practices for Privacy & Security

 ## Accounts & Identity